 Stylized Water 2

-The shader is set to a material, which in turn can be applied to a mesh.
+The shader is set to a material, which in turn can be applied to a mesh, business as usual.
 It will always render in Forward rendering, due to its transparent nature.

 The advanced shading mode takes more liberty and focuses on high-end rendering.
 If water in your game is only something that’s viewed in the background, or viewed from a top-down perspective it will offer little benefit.
 The “Simple” shading mode should always be used on mobile hardware.